mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- Flyposter on telegraph pole attached with plastic ties, 23rd May :- [7608721](https://www.fixmystreet.com/report/7608721)
 - Pothole round manhole cover at start of street, 23rd May :- [7608299](https://www.fixmystreet.com/report/7608299)
 - Grass has not been cut this year.
 Grass and verge very long, 23rd May :- [7608283](https://www.fixmystreet.com/report/7608283)
 - Tree is damaged problem, 23rd May :- [7608228](https://www.fixmystreet.com/report/7608228)